angwanqi/gcp-ai-bootcamp/assignments/bq-remote-models.md

 The query uses the VECTOR_SEARCH function to find the nearest neighbor in the gemini_demo.imdb_movies_embeddings table for each row in the gemini_demo.movie_posters_results_embeddings table.
 The nearest neighbor is found using the cosine distance metric, which determines how similar two embeddings are.

-This query can be used to find the most similar movie in the IMDB dataset for each of the movies identified by Gemini Pro Vision in the movie posters.
-For example, you could use this query to find the closest match for the movie "Au Secours!" (identified by Gemini Pro Vision in one of the movie posters) in the IMDB public dataset, which references this movie by its English-language title, "Help!".
+This query can be used to find the most similar movie in the IMDB dataset for each of the movies identified by Gemini 2.0 Flash in the movie posters.
+For example, you could use this query to find the closest match for the movie "Au Secours!" (identified by Gemini 2.0 Flash in one of the movie posters) in the IMDB public dataset, which references this movie by its English-language title, "Help!".

 Create and run a new query to join some additional information on movie ratings provided in the IMDB public dataset.